cloudquery/cloudquery/website/pages/blog/cloudquery-v1-release.md

 <BlogHeader/>

 Today is an exciting day for us at CloudQuery.
 For the last three months, we have been working on a completely new version of CloudQuery: with all the learnings and feedback from our amazing users over the past year.
-And today we are announcing its release!
+And today we are announcing its release (we are zero based so it's v1 even though it's second version :) )!
 In this post, I will walk through the major features, architecture changes and upcoming work.

 Quick Recap: If you are unfamiliar with CloudQuery and why we are bringing the best of data engineering to infrastructure and security teams - check out our post from the recent series A [announcement](https://www.cloudquery.io/blog/cloudquery-raises-15m-series-a#story-time).